BAKS — Korean Studies

 BA

-The BA thesis in Korean Studies (Koreastudies) is a 10,000-word research paper that serves as the capstone of your undergraduate studies.
-The thesis should demonstrate knowledge and skills relevant to the discipline, including Korean-language ability; knowledge of history, politics, or culture; theory and methodology; and academic writing.
+The BA thesis in Korean Studies (Koreastudies) is a 10,000-word research paper that completes your undergraduate studies.
+It should demonstrate the knowledge and skills relevant to the discipline, including Korean-language ability, substantive knowledge of history, politics, or culture, command of theory and methodology, and academic writing.

 BAKS students take the Thesis Seminar.
 For all seminar materials, assignments, the weekly schedule, and the style guide, visit the BAKS Thesis Seminar website.

-Your next step: After confirming the rules below, draft a one-page working plan with your research question, likely sources, method, timeline, and questions for supervision.
-Start with the Getting Started Guide and Templates & Checklists, then use the Methods Guide and Ethics & AI if your project involves data, participants, sensitive material, or AI-supported workflow.
+Your next step: Confirm the rules below, then draft a one-page working plan that names your research question, likely sources, method, timeline, and questions for supervision.
+Start with the Getting Started Guide and Templates & Checklists.
+Use the Methods Guide and Ethics & AI if your project involves data, participants, sensitive material, or AI/code workflow.

 Key Requirements